SublimeText/LaTeXTools/docs/recommended-packages.md

 You should install these packages.
 They provide data, which is used by LaTeXTools or Sublime Text.

-### LaTeX-cwl

-The [LaTeX-cwl] package contains cwl files.
-These files are used by LaTeXTools to provide completions for commands and environments. *It is highly recommended to install that package.*

 ### Dictionaries

 You are a non-native English speaker and write your LaTeX documents in an other language?
 You still want Sublime Text to spellcheck your documents?
 You need [Dictionaries] package, because it contains spellcheck files for many languages.
 With LaTeXTools you can add a TeX directive a the top of the root document.
 E.g. `% !TEX spellcheck=de_DE` to spellcheck your document in German.